UoMBioinfoSoc/UoMBioinfoSoc.github.io/join.md

 <label class="ss-q-item-label" for="entry_1214557537"><div class="ss-q-title">If applicable, please describe the research project / questions you are working on
 </div>
 <div class="ss-q-help ss-secondary-text" dir="auto">Be as vague or as detailed as you like, just to give an idea of your motivation.</div></label>
-<textarea name="entry.1214557537" rows="8" cols="0" class="ss-q-long widetextarea" id="entry_1214557537" dir="auto" aria-label="If applicable, please describe the research project / questions you are working on Be as vague or as detailed as you like, just to give an idea of your motivation. "></textarea>
+<textarea name="entry.1214557537" rows="8" cols="0" class="ss-q-long" id="entry_1214557537" dir="auto" aria-label="If applicable, please describe the research project / questions you are working on Be as vague or as detailed as you like, just to give an idea of your motivation. "></textarea>
 <div class="error-message" id="1744126366_errorMessage"></div>
 <div class="required-message">This is a required question</div>
 </div></div></div> <div class="errorbox-good" role="listitem">